MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 Enter the parent user database name and password at the prompts.
 Do not modify this script, and in particular, do not modify the name of the revoAnalytics_Zqht2 database.
 The database administrator running the script must have specific grants, as described in Chapter 5, Adding and Configuring Users.

-If you have previously run Microsoft R Services on your Teradata database, restart the database before proceeding.
+If you have previously run Microsoft R Server on your Teradata database, restart the database before proceeding.

 ## Adding and Configuring Users